vala-lang/vala-docs/docs/developer-guides/bindings/generating-a-vapi-with-gobject-introspection.md

-has an [event signal](https://developer-old.gnome.org/clutter/stable/ClutterActor.html#ClutterActor-event), which takes a single argument: a [ClutterEvent](http://developer-old.gnome.org/clutter/stable/clutter-Events.html#ClutterEvent) intance.
+has an [event signal](https://developer-old.gnome.org/clutter/stable/ClutterActor.html#ClutterActor-event), which takes a single argument: a [ClutterEvent](http://developer-old.gnome.org/clutter/stable/clutter-Events.html#ClutterEvent) instance.
 It also has an [event method](http://developer-old.gnome.org/clutter/stable/ClutterActor.html#clutter-actor-event) which takes two arguments: a ClutterEvent instance and a boolean.
 In this case, we resolve the conflict by renaming the method to "emit_event":